Extraterrestrial liquid water: Density calculation

+The southern polar region shows active jets.

 Planetary scientists can use calculations of density to determine the composition of planets and their potential to possess liquid water, though the method is not highly accurate as the combination of many compounds and states can produce similar densities.

 Models of Saturn's moon Titan density indicate the presence of a subsurface ocean layer.
-Similar density estimations are strong indicators of an subsurface ocean on Enceladus.
+Similar density estimations are strong indicators of a subsurface ocean on Enceladus.

-Initial analysis of 55 Cancri e's low density indicated that it consisted 30% supercritical fluid which Diana Valencia of the Massachusetts Institute of Technology proposed could be in the form of salty supercritical water, though follow-up analysis of its transit failed to detect traces of either water or hydrogen.
+Initial analysis of 55 Cancri e's low density indicated that it consisted of 30% supercritical fluid which Diana Valencia of the Massachusetts Institute of Technology proposed could be in the form of salty supercritical water, though follow-up analysis of its transit failed to detect traces of either water or hydrogen.

 GJ 1214 b was the second exoplanet (after CoRoT-7b) to have an established mass and radius less than those of the giant Solar System planets.
 It is three times the size of Earth and about 6.5 times as massive.
 Its low density indicated that it is likely a mix of rock and water, and follow-up observations using the Hubble telescope now seem to confirm that a large fraction of its mass is water, so it is a large waterworld.
 The high temperatures and pressures would form exotic materials like 'hot ice' or 'superfluid water'.